 This way, it will be easier to pinpoint any specific accounts of interest.
 By filtering user accounts only, you will be able to create and direct training campaigns tailored to the cybersecurity needs of your users.

-By clicking on a specific entry, regardless of the category, you will find additional details about each of these items.
+By clicking on a specific entry, you will find additional details about each infostealer event.
+This page is divided into 3 main sections

 You can also export the data displayed in this view to a .CSV spreadsheet using the provided Export option.:

 The Data Leaks section contains a list of data leaks where data related to your organization has been detected.
 It will show you the date the record was detected in the data leak, the data leak’s size, relevant tags and the number of records in it that involve your organization.
 High-priority leaks will be easy to spot as they are marked with an exclamation point.
-You can find it by clicking on the Data Leaks tab within your organization summary.
+You can find it by clicking on the Data Leaks tab.

-By clicking on a specific entry, you will gain access to more detailed information regarding the leak.
-You can use the search bar at the top to look for known data leaks.
+By clicking on a specific entry, you will gain access to more detailed information of the leak.

 Sifting through data leaks can be a colossal endeavor as they can comprise millions of entries; however, Lumu Discover will take on that task for you and provide only the entries relevant to your organization.

-You will find the name and release date of the leak, all the relevant tags so you have a better idea of the type of data contained in the leak, as well as the 20 latest entries in the data leak that are related to users of your organization.
+You will find the name and size of the leak, and all the relevant tags so you have a better idea of the type of data contained in the leak.

 The IPs and Vulnerabilities section shows you a list of exposed IPs from your network that have shown vulnerabilities.
 You will be able to see the affected IPs, the domains that have been entered from those IPs, the detected open ports and the total number of detected vulnerabilities.
-You can find it by clicking on the IPs and Vulnerabilities tab within your organization summary.
+You can find it by clicking on the IPs and Vulnerabilities tab.

 You can use the search bar at the top to look for specific IPs.